Broome – Perth

 11 Kennedy Ranges to Murchison

-Back on the road, today we’ll continue south, heading via Gascoyne Junction to our campsite at Murchison.
+Back on the road, today we’ll continue south, via Gascoyne Junction.
+We will be stopping along the way for wildlife sightings.

 Accommodation: Wooramel River Bush Camp BLD

-Today we’ll continue through Murchison country.
-The area boasts unique scenery and should be rich with Everlastings and other wildflowers.
+Today we’ll continue through Murchison country which boasts unique scenery and should be rich with Everlastings and other wildflowers.
+There will be time this afternoon to take a walk through the reserve.

 Accommodation: National Park Campsite BLD